erkanyeter/demo_blog/packages/date_format/releases/0.0.1/README.md

 This menu is useful if you run a membership site in which your users are allowed to set their local timezone value.

 The first parameter lets you set the "selected" state of the menu.
-For example, to set Pacific time as the default you will do this:
+For example, to set Pacific time by default you will do this:

 ```php
 echo $this->date_format->getTimezoneMenu('UM8');